Hyperbaric medicine for the hospital-based physician. | Canada Hyperbarics Skip to main content

 What This Means for Canadian Patients

-Canadian patients with conditions such as severe infections, non-healing wounds, or acute ischemic events might benefit from hyperbaric oxygen therapy.
+Canadian patients with conditions such as severe infections, non-healing wounds, or acute ischaemic events might benefit from hyperbaric oxygen therapy.
 This treatment offers a specialized approach to enhance oxygen delivery and support healing in specific medical emergencies and chronic conditions.

 Canadian Relevance